The main WCB-Alberta website and its online applications use

 The following information is needed to set the compensation rate:

-Gross earningsThe worker’s earnings before any deductions are taken. for one year prior to the accident or other ratesi.e. hourly, monthly or bi-weekly. of pay.
+Gross earningsThe worker’s earnings before any deductions are taken. for one year prior to the accident or other ratesi.e. hourly, monthly or bi-weekly. of pay on the date of accident.

 If the worker was not employed for one year, their gross earnings are calculated from the date of hire to the date of their accident.